 MODY is characterized by onset prior to age 25.
 All cases to date have shown impaired β-cell function.
 Patients may also exhibit insulin resistance and late β-cell failure.
 Evidence indicates that mutations in at least 14 different genes have been correlated with the development of various forms of MODY.
 Of the 14 characterized forms, MODY1, MODY2, MODY3, and MODY5 represent the most commonly identified.

 • MODY1: Is a form of familial symptomatic diabetes that is less prevalent than MODY3.
-Results from mutations in the gene encoding the transcription factor identified as hepatic nuclear factor-4α (HNF-4α; gene symbol: HNF4A).
-This gene is also known as transcription factor-14 (TCF14).
+MODY1 results from mutations in the gene (HNF4A) encoding the transcription factor identified as hepatic nuclear factor-4α (HNF-4α).
+This protein is also known as transcription factor-14 (TCF14).
 HNF-4α is a member of the nuclear receptor family of transcription factors, specifically identified as NR2A1.
 Expression of HNF-4α is associated with the growth and normal functioning of the pancreas.
 Many genes are known to be regulated by HNF-4α including those encoding HNF-1α, PPARα, insulin, glucose-6-phosphatase, GLUT2, the liver pyruvate kinase isoform (L-PK which is also expressed in the pancreas), glyceraldehyde-3-phosphate dehydrogenase (GAPDH), aldolase B, and uncoupling protein 2, UCP2.

 • MODY2: Autosomal dominant disorder resulting from mutations in the glucokinase (GCK) gene.
 Represents the first form of MODY to be molecularly characterized.
 Insulin secretion is coupled to the generation of ATP which primarily occurs from glucose oxidation.
 A lack of glucokinase prevents glucose from being phosphorylated resulting in lack of glycolysis.

 • MODY3: Is the most common form of MODY that results in familial symptomatic diabetes.
-Results from mutations in the gene encoding the transcription factor HNF-1α (gene symbol: HNF1A).
-This gene is also known as hepatocyte transcription factor-1 (TCF1).
-HNF-1α is involved in a regulatory loop with HNF-4α controlling many genes involved in liver function such as the GLUT2 and L-PK genes.
-Also involved in the expression of SGLT2, the primary glucose reabsorption transporter in the kidney.
+Results from mutations in the gene (HNF1A) encoding the transcription factor HNF-1α.
+This protein is also known as hepatocyte transcription factor-1 (TCF1).
+HNF-1α is involved in a regulatory loop with HNF-4α controlling many genes involved in liver function such as the gene (SLC2A2) encoding GLUT2 and the gene (PKLR) encoding liver pyruvate kinase (L-PK).
+Also involved in the expression of the gene (SLC5A2) encoding sodium-glucose linked transporter 2 (SGLT2), the primary glucose reabsorption transporter in the kidney.
 Usually presents during adolescence or young adulthood with initial post-prandial hyperglycemia followed by fasting hyperglycemia.

 • MODY4: Results from mutations in the gene encoding homeodomain transcription factor insulin promoter factor-1 (IPF-1).
 This gene is more commonly called PDX1 which is derived from pancreas duodenum homeobox-1.
 PDX1 is required for the development of the pancreas.

 • MODY5: Is also known as renal cyst and diabetes syndrome (RCAD).
-Results from mutations in the gene encoding the transcription factor HNF-1β (gene symbol: HNF1B).
+Results from mutations in the gene (HNF1B) encoding the transcription factor HNF-1β.
 This gene is also known as hepatocyte transcription factor-2 (TCF2).
 HNF-1β is a critical regulator of a transcriptional network that controls the specification, growth, and differentiation of the embryonic pancreas.
 In humans, mutations in the HNF1B gene are associated with pancreatic hypoplasia, defective kidney development and genital malformations.

-• MODY6: Results from mutations in the gene encoding the bHLH transcription factor NeuroD1 (gene symbol: NEUROD1).
+• MODY6: Results from mutations in the gene (NEUROD1) encoding the bHLH transcription factor NeuroD1.
 NeuroD1 was first identified as a neural fate-inducing gene.
 The hamster β2 gene, shown to regulate insulin transcription is identical to NeuroD1 so the gene is often referred to as NeuroD/β2.
 MODY6 is a rare form of MODY representing less than 1% of adult-onset diabetes.

-• MODY7: Results from mutations in the gene encoding the Krüpple-like factor 11 (gene symbol: KLF11).
+• MODY7: Results from mutations in the gene (KLF11) encoding the Krüpple-like factor 11 protein.
 The KFL11 protein is a zinc-finger transcription factor that is involved in activation of the insulin promoter.
 KLF11 is a TGF-β-inducible transcription factor.

 • MODY8: Results from mutation in the gene encoding carboxyl ester lipase (CEL).
 Carboxyl ester lipase (formerly called cholesterol esterase) is involved in cholesterol uptake from the small intestines and the hydrolysis of tri-, di-, and monoglycerides, phospholipids, lysophospholipids, and ceramide.
 Frameshift deletions in the variable number tandem repeats (VNTR) of the CEL gene are associated with MODY8 which is characterized by pancreatic exocrine and β-cell dysfunction.
 MODY8 is a very rare form of MODY representing less than 1% of adult-onset diabetes.